StackProviders/Shop-Management-System/.amazonq/rules/quick-start.md

 3. **Responsive**: ALWAYS consider desktop AND mobile
 4. **Components**: ALWAYS use shadcn/ui components first
 5. **Features**: ALWAYS import from feature roots, not internals
+6. **Data Display**: Use DataTable for tabular data, DataGrid for cards

 ## Quick Commands